mtzaquia/continuum/docs/persistence.md

 `[]` establishes a known empty snapshot; a successful remote result writes it through, while `nil` remains absent.

+`InvalidationSignal` always uses this local-inclusive reset depth for its events.
+It is appropriate when a cached snapshot is known stale and must not be restored by a later `.cached` load; it does not offer a memory-only option.

 ## Use several writable destinations

 Any number of local sources can declare `persist:`: